mesosphere/dcos-docs-site/pages/services/kubernetes/2.0.0-1.12.1/release-notes/index.md

 ## Improvements

 * Kubernetes v1.12.1 and other components' [version changes](../supported-versions#supported-and-bundled-versions).
-* Enable high density deployments of multiple kubernetes clusters on DC/OS.
+* Enable high density deployments of multiple Kubernetes clusters on DC/OS.
 * Replace `kube-apiserver`, `kube-controller-manager` and `kube-scheduler` tasks with static pods in a new task `kube-control-plane`.
 * Replace `kube-proxy` and `coredns` tasks with static pods, and rename `coredns` to `local-dns-dispatcher`.
 * Replace cluster DNS `kube-dns` deployment with `coredns` and prevent co-location of these pods.